What is a Savings Bond?

 How to Redeem a Savings Bond

 Old savings bonds are usually cashed in at financial institutions such as banks or credit unions.
-If you own a paper bond, that’s usually the way to go about cashing it in.
+If you own a paper bond, that’s usually the best way to cash it in.

 Municipal bonds are also bought and cashed in at financial institutions, at least in most cases.